krzysztofsurdy/cart-product-api/README.md

 (max 10 units of the same product).

 This API should expose methods to:
-● Create a cart
+* Create a cart
-● Add a product to the cart
+* Add a product to the cart
-● Remove product from the cart
+* Remove product from the cart
-● List all the products in the cart
+* List all the products in the cart
-    ○ User should not be able to add more than 3 products to the cart ○ You should return a total price of all the products in the cart
+**User should not be able to add more than 3 products to the cart **You should return a total price of all the products in the cart

 ## How to run